quicwg/base-drafts/draft-ietf-quic-transport.md

-A receiver MUST close the connection with a QUIC_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA error ({{error-handling}}) if the peer violates the advertised limits on data on a connection or stream.
+A receiver MUST close the connection with a QUIC_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA error ({{error-handling}}) if the peer violates the advertised connection or stream data limits.

 A sender MUST send BLOCKED frames to indicate it has data to write but is blocked by lack of connection or stream flow control credit.
 BLOCKED frames are